PeterRusznak/hashnode/clbdiyh3e000s08jnd7v7570v.md

 ![big_num.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670409210093/zi1FIkCEJ.png align="left")

 ### Summary

-To summarize I am not sure to be excited or scared.
+To summarize I am not sure to be more excited or scared.
 Probably the latter.
+On the plus side, pair programming with this can be very convenient.
+I guess it can very much substitute stackoverflow.

+But everyone knows the phenomenon, that if you express some interest about anything online, relevant ads will haunt you for weeks if not months.
+In the future an advanced form of this AI will generate a text, a tailor-made, personalized story for you about the object, service you searched for.
+Then another AI will read this story and generate a film based on it.
+You'll be bombarded with AI-generated, very realistic clips, if not entire films featuring you using/enjoying the thing you searched for.

+But unfortunately there are even more possible negative side-effects.
 Not only that no kids  need to be writing homework ever again but this kind of stuff can also make a lot of people redundant, including software developers.
 Obviously having the ability to generate the code examples above is not (yet) enough to substitute a software engineer as this role requires a lot of background information - but it is definitely a good starting point.
 Marketing people have also a lot to lose.
 Something similar happened already to translators:

 ![tranlate.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670437449283/tToECYDiX.png align="left")